-3.1 - Community Liaison expenditure is less than planned due to a resignation of budgeted personnel and hire of new employee at lower rate.

-3.2 - Translation Services- No use of outside translators in 2021-22.
-Instructional assistants at site assisted in this area.

-3.3 - Printing of material for parents & community- There was not a high need for printing services in 2021-22.
-Our notifications were pushed out electronically through Seesaw and ParentSquare.
+- 3.1 Community Liaison expenditure is less than planned due to a resignation of budgeted personnel and hire of new employee at lower rate. - 3.2 Translation Services- No use of outside translators in 2022-23.
+Instructional assistants at site assisted in this area. - 3.3 Printing of material for parents & community- There was not a high need for printing services in 2022-23.
+Our notifications are pushed out electronically through Seesaw and ParentSquare.